 However that doesn't mean you never get homesick.

-And this is never more true than during the holidays.
+And this is never more true than during the holiday season.

-So a great surprise gift for any digital nomad would be to buy them a plane ticket to fly home to spend the holiday season with their family.
+So if you want to get a lovely surprise gift for a digital nomad, how about buying them a plane ticket to fly home to spend the holidays with their family.

-As these gifts will be sure to put a smile on their faces.
+As these are gifts that they will find useful, and are sure to put a smile on their faces.